 - Technical Skills:

-Business Analysts working in the IT sector must have good knowledge in Operating Systems, Database concepts, Networking, Software Development Lifecycle methodology, Hardware capabilities, etc. They also must know Data Visualization tools to represent the insights they gathered.
+Business analysts in the IT sector must have good knowledge of Operating Systems, Database concepts, Networking, Software Development Lifecycle methodology, Hardware capabilities, etc. They also must know Data Visualization tools to represent the insights they gathered.

 - Analytical skills:

-Speaking of analytical skills, it’s perhaps one of the most important skills that Business Analysts must-have.
+Speaking of analytical skills, it’s perhaps one of the essential skills that Business Analysts must-have.
 These professionals must understand Business and Data Analysis, Analyze workflow, interact and work with stakeholders and users, etc.

 - Business Planning and Processing:

-Business Analysts must also understand the project requirements, project scope, understand and implement project requirements, identify resources needed, and accordingly plan for the project, etc.
+Business Analysts must also understand the project requirements and scope, understand and implement project requirements, identify resources needed, and accordingly plan for the project.

 - Leadership skills:

-This is one of the significant skills that Business Analysts must have to help them navigate through their projects within an organization.
+This is one of the essential skills that Business Analysts must have to help them navigate their projects within an organization.
 These professionals must be able to direct team members, forecast budgets, solve problems, delegate work, work with stakeholders, etc.

 - Communication skills:

-Good communication and interpersonal skills are very essential in becoming a successful Business Analyst.
+Good communication and interpersonal skills are essential to becoming a successful Business Analyst.
 Every time you need to go back and forth between stakeholders, users, and technical people who can bring the project to life or achieve the target.
-Good communication skills will help iron out problems between team members and help them greatly in becoming efficient leaders.
+Good communication skills will help iron out problems between team members and help them become efficient leaders.

 - Which certifications must they possess?

 To become successful in Business Analytics, professionals must earn some certifications.
-These are CCBA (Certification of Competency in Business Analysis) which is a major certification from IIBA (International Institute of Business Analysis), and then for a senior role, CBAP (Certified Business Analysis Professional), also from IIBA.
+These are CCBA (Certification of Competency in Business Analysis) which is a significant certification from IIBA (International Institute of Business Analysis), and then for a senior role, CBAP (Certified Business Analysis Professional), also from IIBA.